July 27, 2026

 Sneak Peek at August, 2026

-In August, the Turner Classic Movies channel presents the annual "Summer Under the Stars" festival – day devoted to an actor or actress.
+In August, the Turner Classic Movies channel presents the annual "Summer Under the Stars" festival – Each day devoted to an actor or actress.

 Aug 2 (Sun), 12 noon, TCM – Casablanca (1942).
 Sunday is "Humphrey Bogart Day", including two of the five movies Bogie made with Peter Lorre.